Introduction

 Example 1: Business Records in Fraud Cases

-Example 2: Unavailable Witness in Assault Case
+Example 2: Unavailable Witness in an Assault Case

 Conclusion